aave/docs-v3/core-contracts/misc/l2encoder.md

 function encodeRebalanceStableBorrowRate(address asset, address user) external view returns (bytes32)
 ```

-Encodes rebalance stable borrow rate parameters from standard input to compact representation of 1 bytes32.
-Returns `bytes32` result to be passed to `rebalanceStableBorrowRate()` method of L2Pool.
+Encodes `rebalanceStableBorrowRate` parameters from standard input to a compact representation of 1 `bytes32`.
+Returns a `bytes32` result to be passed to the [rebalanceStableBorrowRate()](../protocol/pool/l2pool.md#rebalancestableborrowrate) method of [L2Pool](../protocol/pool/l2pool.md).

 #### Input Parameters: